eengland-hue/eengland-dataviz-portfolio/README.md

 This is my portfolio for Telling Stories with Data!

 # About me
-My name is Elizabeth and I am from Missouri!
+My name is Elizabeth and I am from Missouri.
 I am a Public Policy and Management - Data Analytics student expected to graduate May 2027.
-I am passionate about connecting data with people and policy!
+I am passionate about connecting data with people and policy.
 After graduation, I'd like to work in research for a think tank or work for a local government or nonprofit.
 I want to do something that helps people through progressive solutions.

 # What I hope to learn